 Choosing Single-Flute and O-Flute End Mills for Plastics & Soft Materials

-Single-flute and O-flute end mills are commonly used for plastics, aluminum, and other soft materials where chip evacuation and heat control are critical.
+Single-flute and O-flute end mills are commonly used for plastics, aluminum, composites, and other soft materials where chip evacuation and heat control are critical.

 This guide explains the practical differences between single-flute, O-flute, and multi-flute tools so you can choose the correct option based on material behavior and flute design — not just flute count.